Top

 Spa Serenity at the Fairmont Banff Springs

-After a day of crisp mountain air and golden hikes, unwind in luxury at the Willow Stream Spa at the Fairmont Banff Springs Hotel.
-Nestled within the iconic “Castle in the Rockies,” this spa offers rejuvenating treatments, mineral pools, and tranquil mountain views.
-It’s the perfect place to soothe sore muscles, melt into serenity, and fully embrace Banff’s slower autumn pace.
+After a day of crisp mountain air and scenic hikes, unwind in luxury at the Fairmont Banff Springs spa or the Banff Upper Hot Springs.
+Nestled within the iconic “Castle in the Rockies,” the spa offers rejuvenating treatments, mineral pools, waterfall plunge pools, an outdoor pool, and tranquil mountain views.

 Wildlife & Mountain Tranquility